ray2501/tcl-opencv/BUILDING.md

     $ make
     $ make install

+Thanks for Christian's refactoring code, you can try to build this extension by using OpenCV 3.x.
+This extension will use pkg-config to detect opencv4.
+If opencv4 does not exist, this extension will try to build with OpenCV 3.x.

 SIFT (Scale-Invariant Feature Transform) algorithm has been moved to the OpenCV main repository in OpenCV 4.4.0 because its patent expired.
 You can use `--with-sift` flag to enable/disable SIFT related code.